 Section 4.
 The two vice presidents for Admissions, one from North Carolina and one from South Carolina shall be responsible for activities associated with admissions.
 They shall serve as liaisons between the Executive Committee and the members of the Association with admissions responsibilities.
 These officers will represent admissions concerns and preside at meetings of members with admissions responsibilities in their respective state.
 They shall be responsible for implementing the summer Admissions newcomers workshop, shall assist with the program for the annual meeting, and are ex‐officio members of the Educational Consultants Committee and the Educational Opportunities and School Counselor Conferences Committees for their state.

 Section 5.
 The vice president for Registrars shall be responsible for activities associated with registrars.
-He/she shall serve as liaison between the Executive Committee and the members of the Association with registrar's responsibilities.
+They shall serve as liaison between the Executive Committee and the members of the Association with registrar's responsibilities.
 This officer shall represent registrars concerns and preside at meetings of members with registrar's responsibilities.
-He/she shall be responsible for implementing the Registrar's Summits, serve on the Program Committee and shall be Chair of the Registrar's Committee.
+They shall be responsible for implementing the Registrar's Summits, serve on the Program Committee and shall be Chair of the Registrar's Committee.

-Section 7.
 The treasurer shall be responsible for all the financial affairs of the Association, shall oversee the collection of membership fees and ensure the maintenance of the membership roster, and shall verify voter eligibility.
 This officer shall make a report of the financial status of the Association at the annual meeting.

 ARTICLE VII‐ STANDING COMMITTEES

 Section 1.
 The Program Committee for the annual meeting shall include the president‐elect (chair), the two vice presidents for admissions, the vice president for registrars, the chairperson of the Professional Access and Equity Committee and others as appointed by the chairperson of the committee.
 The committee shall be responsible for the planning and implementation of the program for the annual meeting.